Language:

 12. Acquire Certificates, Licenses, and Permits

-As an ethical breeder, having licenses and certifications that ensure the betterment of your animals.
+As an ethical breeder, having licenses and certifications ensures your animals’ betterment.
 There are federal and state laws for dog breeders to ensure they’re staying humane.
 Here are some popular dog breeder certificates, licenses, and permits to make your company trustworthy:

 This is just a small list— there are more ways to ensure your dogs are being properly cared for and show your clientele the care you have for their future fuzzy family member.